Contact Lindsay: lindszv [at] yahoo [dot] ca

 Lindsay Zier-Vogel is a writer, bookmaker and arts educator based in Toronto.
 She studied contemporary dance at The School of Toronto Dance Theatre, received her B.A. as an English Specialist at the University of Toronto and has completed an M.A. in Creative Writing at the University of Toronto under the advisorship of award winning novelist, Anne Michaels.

 In 2009, she travelled to Vitteaux, France for a month-long writing residency at La Roche D’Hys and in 2010, she was awarded a month-long writing residency at The Art Farm in Nebraska, U.S.A.
 In 2012, she was one of four artists-in-residence at the Anne Portnuff Theatre in Yorkton, Saskatchewan.
+In 2013, she received funding from Access Copyright to spend time in Newfoundland, researching the sites of Amelia Earhart’s two trans-Atlantic flights.

 Lindsay’s work has been published in various literary journals including The Lampeter Review, Taddle Creek, Descant, dandelion, Grain, filling Station, room of one’s own, the Dance Current Magazine.
 She has read through various reading series and festivals including the Pivot Reading Series, Art Bar Series, Eden Mills Writers Festival and the Hillside Festival.
+Her writing is also published in Where The Nights Are Twice As Long: Love Letters of Canadian Poets, published by Goose Lane Editions.

 For information on The Love Lettering Project, please click here.